An interactive WebGL archive mapping the cultural patterns and logics through which bodies were staged and circulated in platform culture (2014–2017)

 WebGL interface | “Arts & Culture” Timeline

-Gabriel A Maher (Concept | Design | Methodology)
+Gabriel A. Maher (Concept | Design | Methodology)

 Jayson Haebich (Programming | Software Development)

-Michele Vescio (Sound Artist | Sound Design)
+Michele Vescio (Sound Design)

-Dazed Media (Initial Content)
+Dazed Media (Content Collaboration)

-WebGL interface | Immersive “Text Space”
+WebGL interface | Immersive Text Space

 Performance of Research, DDW 2016, No Particular Order